elielberra/note-saver/README.md

 Note that the Consumer will actually consume the messages from the queue.
 Therefore, if this service is running, you will not find any messages queued in the RabbitMQ management console.

+## Elasticsearch

+[Elasticsearch](https://www.elastic.co/docs) is a search and analytics engine.
+In this project, logs from the consumer are sent directly to Elasticsearch and indexed in the `note-saver` index.

+## Kibana

+[Kibana](https://www.elastic.co/guide/en/kibana/8.7/index.html) is a visualization tool for exploring and analyzing data in Elasticsearch.
+You can access it at [localhost:5601](http://localhost:5601) using the username `elastic` and the password `password`.
+Create a data view (the version 8 equivalent of an index pattern) with the `note-saver` index pattern to view the logs.

+When running Kibana with `docker-compose` the credentials are configured on a set up container since they can't be set up on a config file on the new version of Elasticsearch.

 ## Nginx Proxy

 An [Nginx](https://nginx.org/en/) proxy is used to forward requests to the **client** and **server**, ensuring seamless communication between services.
 Additionally, the proxy is configured with SSL certificates to provide secure connections.